-his article we’ll look at what the HGV levy is, who will have to pay it, how much you’ll have to pay, and whether non-UK drivers/transport companies are excluded.
+In this article we’ll look at what the HGV levy is, who has to pay it, how much it is, and whether non-UK drivers/transport companies are excluded.

 What is the HGV levy?